gvwilson/thirdbit/src/fiction/in-heck/index.md

 but didn't say.
 They walked the rest of the way to the mayor's house in silence.

-The ground floor of the mayor's house was one big open room.
+The ground floor of the mayor's house was one open room.
 "Big enough for all my friends," Mayor Lupus was fond of saying.
 "But not enough for your opinion of yourself,"
 Miz Nabbles had once been heard to mutter.

 Gumption had been in the room once a year for the end-of-school celebration, but had never been upstairs before.
 Climbing the stairs felt like going from morning to evening.
-Dark wood instead of brightly-painted walls, portraits of previous mayors with serious looks on their faces (he wondered if any had been painted by Papa Roo), and actual carpets on the floor—it made him wish he'd had a bath that morning, or at least the day before.
+Dark wood instead of brightly-painted walls, portraits of previous mayors with serious looks on their faces, and actual carpets on the floor—it made him wish he'd had a bath that morning, or at least the day before.